N8-CIR-Bede/documentation/usage/index.rst

 - ``Second Factor`` - this is a one-time password code provided by the token in your app

-Mobile apps that can be used to import an MFA token include Microsoft Authenticator, Google Authenticator, and others.
+Mobile apps that can be used to import an MFA token include Microsoft Authenticator, Google Authenticator, and other TOTP authentication clients.
 When the token is generated on Bede, it will display a QR code, which can then be imported into the app (e.g. select ``+`` to add an account and then `Scan a QR code` or `Other account` to scan the QR code).